teamz88/farmon-fe/README.md

-# Bolt Frontend
+# Farmon Frontend

-A modern React application built with TypeScript, Vite, and Tailwind CSS for the Bolt platform.
+A modern React application built with TypeScript, Vite, and Tailwind CSS for the Farmon Instant Chat platform.

 ## 🚀 Features